 Colonel Bryan C. Jones

 COL Bryan C. Jones enlisted in the North Carolina National Guard as a Combat Medic and served from 1993 to 1998.
 He received his commission in 1998 from North Carolina State University where he received a Bachelor of Arts in Communications and Minor in Military History.
 He holds a Master of Arts in Leadership and Management from Webster University.
-He is a graduate of Combined Arms and Services Staff School, Command and General Staff College, Joint Targeting Course, Joint Combined Warfighting School (JPME II), and is a graduate of the U.S. Army War College...
+He is a graduate of Combined Arms and Services Staff School, Command and General Staff College, Joint Targeting Course...
 READ MORE

 Command Sergeant Major, U.S. Army Air Traffic Services Command